jake2323livecom/mod_3_practical/README.md

 ## Step 3 - Create a tasks list

-Give your play a list of tasks.  **Every task should be accomplished by the localhost, and the name of each task does not matter.**
+Give your play a list of tasks.

 This list should define the following 6 tasks in this order: